freemansoft/ESP8266-MicroPython/README.md

 ```

 # Open Issues
+1. Assumes `Pin.value()` returns correct pin state for `Pin.OUT` pins when docs say _The behaviour and return value of the method is undefined._
 1. Must manually create config.py and populate with the values.
 1. OTA not enabled.
 1. Portal on first boot to enter network credentials not supported